What is Hidradenitis Suppurativa?

-Hidradenitis Suppurativa (HS), also known as 'Acne Inversa', is a physically, psychologically, and socially disabling disease affecting inverse areas of the body (those places where there is skin-to-skin contact - armpits, groin, breasts, etc.), and where apocrine glands and hair follicles are found.
-It is non-contagious and recurrent; typically manifesting as a progression from single boil-like, pus-filled abscesses, or hard sebaceous lumps, to painful, deep-seated, often inflamed clusters of lesions with chronic seepage (suppuration --- hence the name) involving significant scarring.
+Hidradenitis Suppurativa (HS), also known as ‘Acne Inversa’, is a non-contagious, recurrent disease affecting inverse areas of the body (those places where there is skin-to-skin contact – armpits, groin, breasts, etc.), and where apocrine glands and hair follicles are found.
+It typically manifests itself as a progression from single boil-like, pus-filled abscesses, or hard sebaceous lumps, to painful, deep-seated, often inflamed clusters of lesions with chronic seepage (suppuration — hence the name) involving significant scarring.

 Abscesses may be as large as baseballs in some people, are extremely painful to the touch and may persist for years with occasional to frequent periods of inflammation, culminating in drainage, often leaving open wounds that will not heal.
 These “flare-ups” are often triggered by stress, hormonal changes, or humid heat.
 Drainage of the lumps provides some relief from severe, often debilitating, pressure pain; however, pain occurs 24 hours a day, 7 days a week for HS sufferers during flare-ups, and is difficult to manage.

 Persistent lesions may lead to the formation of sinus tracts, or tunnels connecting the abscesses under the skin.
 At this stage, complete healing is usually not possible, and progression of the disease in the area is inevitable.
 Occurrences of bacterial infections and cellulitis (deep tissue inflammation) are likely at these sites.